yan-zaretskiy/PartStacker/docs/building/windows.md

 * Open a new instance of Windows PowerShell
 * Type `cmake --version`
 * If you see the output "`cmake version 3.30.8`", or some variation, then it worked
-* If you see something along the lines of "`cmake : The term 'cmake' is not recognized as the name of a cmdlet, ...`" then it didn't work
+* If you see something that looks like "`cmake : The term 'cmake' is not recognized as the name of a cmdlet, ...`" then it didn't work
     * Either close and reopen PowerShell
     * Or try installing again